 We also have a large garden where children are able to develop their skills e.g. running, jumping, climbing steps as well as develop a love of the outdoors e.g. exploring, problem solving, working as a team.

-If you would like more information or would like to arrange a visit please call us on 07923059914 or email: email@example.com.
+If you would like more information or would like to arrange a visit please call the school office or email: firstname.lastname@example.org

 At Hardwick Nursery, we aim:

 - To provide the best quality care and ensure that our children attain the highest academic achievement

 - To create a happy, caring, secure and well-ordered environment which enables children to work towards achieving their potential, academically, socially, emotionally, and physically

 - To provide a physical environment which is stimulating and aesthetically pleasing, and which encourages curiosity and creativity

 - To provide a stimulating broad and balanced curriculum which caters for all children which encourages them to develop confidence and independence

 - To develop in children lively and enquiring minds and the ability to reflect, and to question and to argue rationally

 - To promote an ethos which develops tolerance and mutual respect and encourages courtesy and consideration for others